radiocontrolled/kaching-kaching/readme.md

 Historical rate
 - View performance over last 5 days on a graph

+## Dependencies

 The exchange rate data that this tool uses is from the <a href="https://openexchangerates.org/">Open Exchange Rates</a> project.
 In this application, the data is bootstraped into the page using the cURL PHP library.
-This is handled in a file called `request.php`, which isn't included in the GitHub repository for security reasons.
+Bootstrapping is handled in a file called `request.php`, which isn't included in the GitHub repository for security reasons.

 This application also makes use of <a href="https://josscrowcroft.github.io/money.js/">Money.js</a>, a JavaScript currency conversion library.

-# Disclaimer
+## Disclaimer
-This tool is for informational purposes only.
+Please note, this tool is for informational purposes only.
+I can't verify the data, which is from a <a href="https://openexchangerates.org/">third party</a>, or the accuracy of the conversions.

-# Roadmap
+## Roadmap
 - Use money.js as a RequireJS/AMD module.

-left off: finish walking through money.js documentation.